lightward/mechanic-tasks/tasks/cancel-and-close-unpaid-orders-after-two-days/README.md

 * [Task script](./script.liquid)

 Clear the clutter in your orders list, automatically!
-On a scheduled basis or on-demand, this task scans for orders that are more than x days or hours old, and cancels and closes the order if its financial status is still marked "pending".
+On a scheduled basis or on-demand, this task scans for orders that are more than x days or hours old, and cancels and closes/archives the order if its financial status is still marked "pending".

 ## Default options